hmslima/sambahsacompletegrammar/sambahsa.md

 -----

-*Although the english words are in the infinitive form, the presented sambahsa words are in their stem form.
+*Although the english words are in the infinitive form, the presented sambahsa verbs are in their stem form.
 Exemple: the **infinitive** verb “to add” is “addihes” in sambahsa, not “addeih”.
 Are we understood?*

 **Acquiseih {akizE:y} –** to acquire *(like, for example, in a legal